Frequently Asked Questions

 NOTE: For a variety of reasons we do not allow children in classes, either as participants or spectators.

 What if I LOVE the classes and want to attend more than one class a day, is there any discount?

 Yes, ask us about the Mr.J's Multiclass Card.
 Multiclass is a pre-

 You won't pay for anything you don't do, unlike club memberships where you have to pay even if you don't attend.
 With the Mr.J's Multiclass card, days do not have to be used consecutively and each card is valid for a whole year!
 You simply get extra benefits for buying some sessions up front.

 What if I have a medical condition, an injury, or have recently discovered I am pregnant?

 Of course certain activities aren't going to suit everyone, and there will always be times when an exercise could aggravate an existing injury, or be unsuitable for people with certain medical conditions.
+Yoga is not suitable for pregnant participants or those with a diagnosed back condition.
 Generally speaking, there a very few reasons for not exercising at all and we can easily adapt your workout to avoid aggravating any existing medical condition or injury.
 Pregnancy is a slightly trickier area as your workout will keep changing as your body goes through the different stages of pregnancy.
 However, unless you've been advised to avoid physical activity by your GP or midwife, there is no reason why you can't stay active right up to a time near to giving birth -